GEO.2 Laser WeldingA unique technique developed by Tom Rucker

 The idea of designing large scale jewellery pieces in a hollow and light, but very strong, structure was inspired by designs found in architecture or aeronautics, where large bodies with maximum strength and minimum weight is needed.

-Inspired by the American designer, architect and visionary Richard Buckminster Fuller (1895 – 1983) and his giant Geodesic Dome designed as a lightweight structure with maximum strength for the Montreal World Expo in 1967 (pictured left) Tom first introduced this delicate technique in 1995.
-Over the last 2 decades he has developed his intricate laser-welding technique called ‘GEO.2’ to its present high standard.
+Taking inspiration from the American designer, architect and visionary Richard Buckminster Fuller (1895 – 1983) and his giant Geodesic Dome designed as a lightweight structure with maximum strength for the Montreal World Expo in 1967, Tom first introduced this delicate technique in 1995.
+Over the last two decades he has developed his intricate laser-welding technique called ‘GEO.2’ to its present exceptional standard.

-A very thin Platinum wire (0.2mm) is welded over a body which represents the final shape and has multiple laser welds at each joint.
+A very thin Platinum wire – just 0.2mm – is welded over a body which will represent the final shape, it has multiple laser welds at each joint.
 The whole structure and the laser joints are so fine that the entire work has to be manufactured under a microscope.

-After finishing the welding process, some designs are submitted to various thermal hardening processes to enhance the final strength of the product to the maximum achievable.
+Once the welding process is completed some designs are submitted to various thermal hardening processes, enhancing the final strength of the product to the maximum achievable.
 Approximately 4,500 single laser shots per square inch and layer are needed to create a strong structure that can easily withstand normal daily usage.